PalisadoesFoundation/talawa-docs/docs/internships/gsoc/ideas-gsoc2024.md

 7. **Difficulty:** Medium
 8.  **Impact Definition:** Risky/Exploratory

-### Hybrid Innovation - Talawa
+### Hybrid: Hybrid Innovation

-1. **Description:** We know that there are many opportunities to improve our mobile application to make it more usable.
-If you have answers to the questions below then this section is for you.
+1. **Description:** Do the ideas need something more?
+What completely new thoughts could be applied to the existing ideas?
+If you have answers to these questions then this section is for you.
-   1. If you have answers to the questions below then this section is for you.
-      1. Do the previous ideas need something more?
-      2. What completely new thoughts could be applied to the existing ideas?
-   2. Opportunities exist to improve (but are not limited to):
-      1. Usefulness
-      2. The usability of the various workflows
-      3. Long term maintainability
 2. **Expected Outcomes:** Your proposal must meet the guidelines below.
-It must:
+They must:
-   1. Not add any Admin or Super Admin features.
-These must remain solely in the Talawa-Admin web app.
-   2. Not rely on any third party providers.
-This will greatly simplify the deployment of the mobile app.
-      1. There must be no requirement to configure files in the mobile app with third party parameters specific to the Palisadoes Foundation or you, the GSoC participant.
-      2. All proposed services must be solely derived from the Talawa-API instance.
-      3. All communication must exclusively be with the Talawa-API instance.
-   3. Not depend on other participants.
-There should be minimal impact by other participants disappearing or doing a very bad or very good job.
-   4. Add completely new features not previously stated in ideas.
-   5. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
-   6. Justify 350 hours of work.
-3. **Repos to update:** Talawa, Talawa-API
-4. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-5. **Depends on Project:** N/A
-6. **Project Size:** 350
-7. **Possible Mentors:** TBD
-8. **Difficulty:** Medium
-9.  **Impact Definition:** Risky/Exploratory

-### Hybrid Innovation - Talawa Admin

-1. **Description:** We know that there are many opportunities to improve our web application to make it more usable.
-   1. If you have answers to the questions below then this section is for you.
-      1. Do the previous ideas need something more?
-      2. What completely new thoughts could be applied to the existing ideas?
-   2. Opportunities exist to improve (but are not limited to):
-      1. Usefulness to Administrators
-      2. The usability of the various workflows
-      3. Long term maintainability
-2. **Expected Outcomes:** Your proposal must meet the guidelines below.
-It must:
    1. Not depend on other participants.
 There should be minimal impact by other participants disappearing or doing a very bad or very good job.
-   2. Add completely new features not previously stated in ideas.
+   1. Add completely new features not previously stated in ideas.
-   3. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
+   1. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
-   4. Justify 350 hours of work.
+   1. Justify 350 hours of work.
-3. **Repos to update:** Talawa-API, Talawa-Admin
+3. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
-4. **Skills Required:** Code stacks related to repos above.
-See introduction section.
-5. **Depends on Project:** N/A
-6. **Project Size:** 350
-7. **Possible Mentors:** TBD
-8. **Difficulty:** Medium
-9.  **Impact Definition:** Risky/Exploratory

-### Hybrid Innovation - Talawa API

-1. **Description:** We know that there are many opportunities to improve our backend API to make it more usable.
-   1. If you have answers to the questions below then this section is for you.
-      1. Do the previous ideas need something more?
-      2. What completely new thoughts could be applied to the existing ideas?
-   2. Opportunities exist to improve (but are not limited to):
-      1. Performance
-      2. Simplicity
-      3. Functionality
-      4. Long term maintainability
-      5. Support for long term features in the Mobile and Admin apps that need preparatory work now
-   3. The focus for this project idea is improving the API in ways that will be mostly transparent to the other Talawa applications.
-2. **Expected Outcomes:** Your proposal must meet the guidelines below.
-It must:
-   1. Not depend on other participants.
-There should be minimal impact by other participants disappearing or doing a very bad or very good job.
-   2. Add completely new features not previously stated in ideas.
-   3. Create features that users will want or facilitate new features that will be the groundwork for features that they would want.
-   4. Justify 350 hours of work.
-3. **Repos to update:** Talawa-API
 4. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 5. **Depends on Project:** N/A
 6. **Project Size:** 350
 7. **Possible Mentors:** TBD
 8. **Difficulty:** Medium
 9. **Impact Definition:** Risky/Exploratory